Art & Design – A Level

 Media experimentation across a range of specialist areas will allow you to identify and evaluate strengths in your own practical work.
 Towards the end of this first unit you will be given the opportunity to generate and develop your own ideas in response to the work of others and your understanding of the theme, before working towards a well considered final piece or pieces.
 One lesson per week will be photography techniques and processes.

 The theme for the second unit is set by the exam board and takes the form of a given word and set of starting-points.
 You will be given the exam paper at the beginning of February and with your teacher’s support identify your own personal intentions in response to your interpretation of the theme.
-The exam will be taken at the end of the AS course over a period of 8 hours and should represent the culmination of your work so far.

 The emphasis of the second year is on independent study to enrich your own personal work, integrating contextual studies with your personal practice.
 This can take many forms and is usually a very visual study including some larger pieces of work if it is appropriate.